U.S. News

 Lee Celano/Reuters

 After spending 34 years behind bars for the 1989 murder of their parents, Lyle and Erik Menendez may now be on the brink of freedom.
-But the fight over their fate has divided not only the Los Angeles County District Attorney’s office but their family—and even curious tourists visiting the murder scene in Beverly Hills.
+But the fight over their fate has divided not only the Los Angeles County District Attorney’s office but also their family—and even curious tourists visiting the murder scene in Beverly Hills.

 Mark Geragos, the brothers’ attorney, told Good Morning America on Friday the pair are “cautiously optimistic that they can see some real relief” after District Attorney George Gascón announced Thursday that he would recommend their resentencing and release.